Nikitas Kaklamanis, Mayor of Athens

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-How good is Mayor Nikitas Kaklamanis?
+How good was Mayor Nikitas Kaklamanis?

-Mayor of Athens, Greece
+Former Mayor of Athens, Greece

-Over time, Mayor Monitor will provide a valuable track record of the mayor's successes and failures as well as his popularity among residents and a wider public.
-The results will be published on the City Mayors website and updated regularly.
-The ratings will also become a contributory factor of World Mayor 2010.
+Over time, Mayor Monitor has provide a valuable track record of the mayor's successes and failures as well as his popularity among residents and a wider public.
+His approval rating dropped sharply during the 2010 election campaign, resulting in electoral defeat on 15 November 2010.

 RESULTS FOR NIKITAS KAKLAMANIS: